4GeeksAcademy/python-beginner-programming-exercises/exercises/19-Bottles-Of-Milk/README.es.md

 Take one down and pass it around, 97 bottles of milk on the wall.
 ...
 ...
+2 bottles of milk on the wall, 2 bottles of milk.
+Take one down and pass it around, 1 bottle of milk on the wall.

 1 bottle of milk on the wall, 1 bottle of milk.
 Take one down and pass it around, no more bottles of milk on the wall.